 - Platform team;

 - DevOps team.

-These teams are responsible for the success of the DevPortal.
-Making it a successful means selling their colleagues on the new platform.
+These teams are responsible for the success of the developer .
+Making it successful means selling their colleagues on the new platform.
 Encouraging colleagues to adopt new ways of working can be challenging – they have to see the benefits in the short term and the long term.

 - Data Engineers;

 Each one has a unique set of needs.
 Therefore, it's essential to design the developer portal with each group of users in mind to see the platform's immediate benefit.

 A recommended book for thinking about developer portals is Team Topologies, talking about the NG architecture of R&D teams when thinking about IDPs (Internal Developer Portal).